akarlinsky/world_mortality/README.md

 †† Due to significant reporting delays in Norhtern Ireland data to STMF, we obtained weekly deaths data directly from [NISRA](https://www.nisra.gov.uk/publications/weekly-deaths).
 In order to harmonize with England & Wales and Scotland data, data was transformed to ISO-weeks by using the daily average for each week by date start and end.

 ### Eurostat
-We collect the weekly data from Eurostat for the following countries: Albania, Armenia, Cyprus, Georgia, Liechtenstein, Malta, Montenegro, Romania, Serbia.
+We collect the weekly data from Eurostat for the following countries: Albania, Armenia, Cyprus, Georgia, Liechtenstein, Malta, Montenegro, Romania.

 ### Azerbaijan (monthly)